Understanding the Risks of Day Trading

-What are the risks of trading?
+So—what are the actual risks involved in trading?
 Where do they come from?
-How can you protect yourself?
+And how can you protect yourself?

-Here are the seven risks associated with trading that you need to know and understand before you take the plunge.
+Let’s break it down.
+Here are seven trading risks you need to understand before putting your money on the line.

 #1 Market Risk